-Unless you’re living in the stone age (and even so, Fred Flintstone utilized the world’s most advanced inventions to improve daily operations), your organization is in the process of a digital transformation.
-Although the phrase itself may sound like a vague and abstract task, your organization has likely been in the process of digital transformation since its conception.
+Unless you’re living in the Stone Age (and even if you are, remember that Fred Flintstone used advanced inventions to improve daily operations), your organization is in the process of a digital transformation.
+Although the phrase itself may sound vague and abstract, your organization has likely been in the process of digital transformation since its conception.

 Digital transformation is defined as the use of technology to radically improve the performance or reach of enterprises or to rework products, processes, and strategies in a company by leveraging the most current technology.
 When you put it like that, it sounds pretty simple, doesn’t it?